Neal Macrossan Playground: History

 One of the key elements of the plan was the children's free library and supervisor's cottage which was constructed as a simple timber building with tiled pyramidal roof.
 The library was funded and built by Miss Marcella Rachel Clark on behalf of the Order of the Round Table.
-Construction of the building was supervised by town engineer, Robert Black and the building was officially opened by Lady Goold Adams, the wife of the Queensland Governor Hamilton Goold-Adams, on 15 June 1917.
+Construction of the building was supervised by town engineer, Robert Black and the building was officially opened by Lady Elsie Goold-Adams, the wife of the Queensland Governor Hamilton Goold-Adams, on 15 June 1917.
 This building which was originally on Moreton Street and known as a field house from the American models, was moved in about 1924, replaced by a large timber building housing the library, supervisor's cottage and a community hall.
 The original field house was moved to the east of the hall and remains in this place in 1998.

 In 1959 the Brisbane City Council agreed to the suggestion of the Playground and Recreation Association to rename the park, the Neal Macrossan Playground in memory of Justice Neal Macrossan who had served about twenty years as the president of the Playground Association before his death in 1955.
 A locomotive was added to the playground on 20 March 1973 but this was removed in 1995.
 More recently the far south eastern corner of the site was dedicated as a skateboard/rollerblade facility and dedicated to Father Perry, a local Anglican minister who advocated strongly against the ring road.
 A naming ceremony was held on 25 September 1994.